 Innovation Mission: Florida Department of Agriculture

-Opportunity for Israeli innovators, researchers and experts in Hemp Growing/Production & Ag Robotics/Drones/AI
+Exclusive opportunity for Israeli innovators, researchers and experts in Hemp growing/production & Ag Robotics/Drones/AI

 Florida Department of Agriculture Innovation Mission: